Assured Pathway entry to Medicine and Dentistry for domestic applicants

 - Applicants are required to lodge a TISC application, entering the relevant TISC course code(s).

-- Applications for the Assured Pathway to Medicine and the Assured Pathway to Dentistry are now open and will close late September according to TISC deadlines.
+- Applications for the Assured Pathway to Medicine and the Assured Pathway to Dentistry will open according to TISC timelines and will close late September.

 - UWA's Rural eligibility form must be submitted via TISC by the TISC deadline for Medicine and Dentistry.